-Accommodations for Students with Disabilities: Students with disabilities who need reasonable accommodations are encouraged to contact the instructor.
+Accommodations for Students with Disabilities: I welcome the opportunity to support students with disabilities in my classroom.
+Students with disabilities who need reasonable accommodations are encouraged to contact the instructor.
 The Disability Programs and Resource Center (DPRC) is available to facilitate the reasonable accommodations process.
 The DPRC is located in the Student Service Building and can be reached by telephone (voice/TTY 415-338-2472) or by email dprc@sfsu.edu.